 Option 2) If student has never received any Varicella vaccinations or has no proof of any Varicella vaccinations in the past the student may provide a titer lab report showing immunity.

 Current CDC guidelines are confusing and complex.
 If you have a history of having a suppressed immune system please contact the school for requirements.
-For those who are not immunosuppressed the CDC only recommends a three shot series be completed and is valid for 22 years.
-Shot Series: Typically it is a 3 shot series followed by blood work to verify results.
+For those who are not immunosuppressed the CDC only recommends a three shot series be completed.
+Shot Series: Typically it is a 3rd shot series followed by blood work to verify results.
 Fastest timeline: Shot #2 is give a minimum of 30 days after shot #1 and shot #3 is given a minimum of 2 months after the 2nd.

 Option 1) Must provide appropriate documentation of receiving all three immunization doses at any time prior to course due date.